 Group facilitation is more complex than individual facilitation and requires specific skill sets.
-Facilitators are encouraged to start with very small groups to develop these skill sets before working with larger groups.
+Facilitators are encouraged to start with individual sessions, then very small groups to develop these skill sets before working with larger groups.

 Medicinal Mindfulness facilitators do not have sex or sexual relationships with their clients or students.
 Touch is always consensual, has a healing purpose, and only done with explicit permission from the client.